 - Ritchie-Jennings Memorial Scholarship

-When you complete your MBA in Japan, you will be able to receive high-paying as well as great job offers from some of the most reputed companies in the world.
+When you complete your MBA in Japan, you will be able to receive high-paying as well as great job offers from some of the most reputable companies in the world.
 However, keep in mind that the market is extremely competitive.
 Therefore, you need to finish your course materials properly and score good marks on the exam if you want to stand apart from the crowd.

 Job Designation | Average Salary/Month |